negjafari/search-in-text-os/README.md

 # Threaded Search Engine

 ## Overview
 This project implements a text search engine using multiple threads.
-The program takes as input a text file and a list of words to search for.
+The program takes a text file and a list of words to search for as input.
 To parallelize the search process, the program utilizes threads, each responsible for searching an equal portion of the text.
-To handle potential race conditions, both Mutex locks and semaphores are employed.
+To handle potential race conditions, both Mutex Locks and Semaphores are employed.

 ## Features
-- Multithreaded text search for improved performance.
+- Multithreaded text search for better performance.
-- Prevention of race conditions using Mutex locks and semaphores.
+- Prevention of race conditions using Mutex Locks and Semaphores.
 - Output file containing:
   - Line number of each word in the input file.
   - Thread number that found each word.